 The East Whisman Precise Plan process started in March 2016 and has included multiple community workshops, stakeholder meetings, and EPC and City Council Study Sessions.
-For an overview of prior workshops and meetings, see Exhibit 1 (Summary of Prior Meetings).
+For an overview of prior workshops and meetings, see Attachment 1 (Summary of Prior Meetings).

-The Public Draft of the Precise Plan was released on April 8 (Exhibit 2).
+The Public Draft of the Precise Plan was released on April 8 (Attachment 2).
 The Draft Environmental Impact Report (DEIR) will be released in late May or early June, followed by EPC and City Council Study Sessions.
-Precise Plan adoption is anticipated in the fall.
+Consideration of the Precise Plan for adoption is anticipated in the fall.